Skip to main content

 2. Add a Private Module Source

-You can add your own index.yaml to include private modules or mirrors.
+You can add a custom index.yaml for private modules or mirrors.

 1. Create sources.yaml and Add Multiple Sources